CS-UCR/cs105-prj-phase3-the-beasts/README.md

 * Created a Scatter plot which showed the relationship between Revenue Change and Market Value.
 * Created a graph which showed the relationship between Year and Change in Rank
+* Helped data clean and collect dataset for project
+* Created predictions for on number of employees of company
+* Created predictions for market value

 # Usman